theartofcomputerprogramming/meetup/README.md

   - *MMIX versus reality* (p.23)
   - *Summary* (p.24)

-- *1.2.10 Analysis of an algorithm* (p.96 of *TAOCP Vol.1*, not *Fascicle 1, MMIX*)

-  - *Algorithm M (Find the maximum)* (p.96 of *TAOCP Vol.1*, not *Fascicle 1, MMIX*)

-- *1.3.2' The MMIX Assembly Language* (pp.28-30)

-  - *Program M (Find the maximum)* (pp.28-30)

 **3:00 - 3:10** Break\
 **3:10 - 4:00**
-- Hands-on MMIX Visual Debugger
-- MMIX Simulator and Assembler
+- *Exercises* (pp.24-28)
 - Shoot the breeze

-We begin to program the **MMIX** computer!
+We wrap up the **MMIX** instruction set!

-We begin with instructions that let us directly use constants to set a register to any value.
+We learn that many instructions can take constants instead of registers as operands.
+This is often a nice convenience that allows small values to be used for arithmetic or for relative addressing.
+It also allows a register to be set to any value without loading data from memory.

 Then we learn instructions to branch and jump.
 These are the basis of essential programming control constructs like **if-else** conditions and **while** loops.
-This will allow us to finally study a complete program for an **MMIX** computer.
+This will allow us to finally study and write complete programs for an **MMIX** computer.

-Programs for **MMIX** are written in assembly language.
-An assembly language program is made up of a sequence of **MMIX** instructions plus directives for the assembly language processing program called the assembler.
-The output of the assembler is an object file that can actually run on the **MMIX**.

-The first program we'll study finds the maximum of some numbers.
-Its code is in *Fascicle 1, MMIX* but the algorithm is in *TAOCP Volume 1, Fundamental Algorithms*.

-After the break, we'll step through the program in the MMIX Visual Debugger (https://mmix.cs.hm.edu/mmixvd).
-We'll also learn to use the **MMIX** simulator `mmix` and the **MMIX** assembler `mmixal` (https://mmix.cs.hm.edu/src) to work with **MMIX** programs on the commandline.
-All these tools are free and open source.
+We'll go over the costs of the entire **MMIX** instruction set.
+This lets us estimate the performance of a program and compare the speed of two programs.

+After the break, we'll work on exercises on the new instructions and those from previous meetups on **MMIX**.

 **Note on MMIX and MIX**